PlumpMath/bge_shortcuts/README.md

 bge_shortcuts
 =============

 A simple addon for the Blender Game Engine to make life slightly easier when developing or prototyping games.
-Add shaders (depth of field, SSAO, contrast...) or scripts (fly camera, first person rig...to scenes with the click of a button.
+Add shaders (depth of field, SSAO, contrast...) or scripts (fly camera, first person rig...) to scenes with the click of a button.

 Installation